-Located in Sakhalin Oblast in Russia, the Sakhalin-2 LNG liquefaction terminal is operated by Sakhalin Energy Investment.
-The terminal started operations in 2009 and is owned by Gazprom, Shell, Mitsui, and Mitsubishi.
+Located in Sakhalin Oblast, Russia, the Sakhalin-2 LNG liquefaction terminal is operated by Sakhalin Energy.
+According to GlobalData, who tracks more than 1,100 active and developing LNG terminals worldwide, the terminal started operations in 2009 and is owned by Gazprom, Shell, Mitsui, and Mitsubishi.
+Buy the profile here.

 The Sakhalin-2 LNG liquefaction terminal sources gas from the following fields – Lunskoye South (Yuzhno-Lunskoye), Sakhalin 2 (Piltun-Astokhskoye &, Lunskoye), Sakhalin 3 (Kirinskoye South (Yuzhno-Kirinskoye)), and Sakhalin 3 (Kirinskoye)